zestsoftware/zest.releaser/doc/source/options.rst

 prefix-message = [TAG]
     Prefix message to add at the beginning of each commit (prerelease, postrelease).

-no-input = yes / no
+no-input = true / false
-    Default: no.  Set this to yes to accept default answers for all questions.
+    Default: false.
+Set this to true to accept default answers for all questions.

-register = yes / no
+register = true / false
-    Default: no.  Set this to yes to register a package before uploading.
+    Default: false.
+Set this to true to register a package before uploading.
     On the official Python Package Index registering a package is no longer needed, and may even fail.

-push-changes = yes / no
+push-changes = true / false
-    Default: yes.
-When this is false, zest.releaser sets ``no`` as default answer for the question if you want to push the changes to the remote.
+    Default: true.
+When this is false, zest.releaser sets ``false`` as default answer for the question if you want to push the changes to the remote.

-less-zeroes = yes / no
+less-zeroes = true / false
-    Default: no.
+    Default: false.
     This influences the version suggested by the bumpversion command.
     When set to true: